 Some tenants may not be contactable by telephone.
 It is also important at the stage of considering legal action and to meet pre-action requirements that the tenant has been written to.
 We will maintain a library of appropriately worded standard letters for use where necessary.
-Letters will include payment details, and be clear and unambiguous and written in plain English.
-Large print, translated or other formats should be used as necessary, where the tenant is known to have particular communication needs.
+Letters will include payment details and be clear and unambiguous and written in plain English.
+Large print, translation of documents and letters or other formats should be used as necessary, where the tenant is known to have communication needs.